 Develop needed job seeking or education seeking behaviors

 Learn how to write an effective resume and practice your interview skills.
 Do research to ensure you have adequate information on companies, industries, or schools.
-Visit a career counselor in career services to find resources and learn research strategies or visit the Jobs Search Preparation section of this website.
+Visit a career counselor in the Career Development Center to find resources and learn research strategies or visit the Jobs Search Preparation section of this website.